Topological Designs: Structure of maximal -systems

 \paragraph{Proof of (1)} We only show that $i(\alpha', \mu) = i(\alpha, \mu)$ since the proof applies also to $\beta$ and $\beta'$.
 If $\mu = \alpha$, this is immediate since $\alpha'$ and $\alpha$ are disjoint.
 Now suppose $\mu \neq \alpha$.

 Homotope $\alpha'$ to a simple closed curve $\alpha''$ which is the union of an arc $a$ from $\alpha$ and an arc $a''$ which lies in $A \cup P$, is disjoint from all curves in $X \setminus \{\gamma\}$, and cuts $P$ into two annuli.
 (See Figure \ref{figure:nopantsfig2}.)
 Clearly, the arc $a$ and curve $\mu$ cross $i(\alpha, \mu)$ times, so by the bigon criterion (\cite[Proposition 1.7]{FM12}), it suffices to show that it is impossible to bound a disc with an arc from $\mu$ and an arc from $\alpha''$.
 Since $X$ is in minimal position, $\alpha$ and $\mu$ have no bigons, and so any bigon made from $\mu$ and $\alpha''$ must use the arc $a''$.
 However, on each side of $a''$, we may connect $a''$ to either $\delta$ or $\delta'$ with an arc disjoint from $\mu$ (since $\mu$ is disjoint from $P$); this would be impossible if an arc containing $a''$ made a bigon with an arc from $\mu$.
-This established the first equality; the second follows by a similar argument.
+This established the equality.

 \paragraph{Proof of (2)} Let $\alpha''$ be as above.
 By further homotoping, we can ensure that $a''$ is disjoint from $\beta'$ and so

 \paragraph{Proof of (3)} Again, we use the bigon criterion.
 By construction, $\gamma$ and $\alpha'$ each cut each other into two arcs, $c_1, c_2$ and $a_1', a_2'$ respectively, where w.l.o.g. $a_1'$ lies in $P$.
 The curves $a_1' \cup c_1$ and $a_1' \cup c_2$ are each homotopic to some boundary component in $P$ and hence cannot be trivial.
 If $a_2' \cup c_i$ bounded a disc, then we could homotope $\alpha'$ to lie in $P$ which is impossible since $\beta$ and $\alpha'$ have nonzero geometric intersection number. \eop